rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: They are the list format, unit format, and relative time format.
 They're all fairly different.
 They're not connected to each other.

-ZB: As I said Unit format, woudl benefit from list format, becuase it would allow to format compiled units.
+ZB: As I said Unit format, would benefit from list format, because it would allow to format compiled units.
 And I wanted to suggest stage 2 to Intl.ListFormat.

 AWB: As a reminder, stage 1 means it's exploratory.
 Stage 2 means we've explored it and we think this is a feature we want to see standardized even though the details are still subject to change.
-So a request to got to stage 2 is a require for us to reach consensus that list formatting, roughly based on this proposal, is something we should work on getting into the standard.
+So a request to go to stage 2 is a request for us to reach consensus that list formatting, roughly based on this proposal, is something we should work on getting into the standard.
 Any objections?
 I don't see any.
 I think you got stage 2 on the list formatter.
 Let's go on to the next one.

 BT: Should we nominate reviewers now?